openfaas/openfaas.github.io/_posts/2019-08-29-five-security-tips.md

 I started [OpenFaaS](https://github.com/openfaas/faas) in late 2016 as a side-project with an aim to bring the Serverless experience to developers anywhere, whatever platform they were using.
 The corner-stone for this initial work was the container image and Docker to help orchestrate and build fault-tolerant, highly-available and secure clusters.
 Fast forward to 2019 and the community now has over 240 contributors and we've built a solid story for Serverless on Kubernetes.

-I'll walk you through some concepts and features that can make OpenFaaS even more robust.
+I'll walk you through some concepts and features that can make your deployment of OpenFaaS even more robust.

 ## 1. Authentication